kasemir/phoebus-doc/README.md

 1) Top-Level Documentation

-   The files in this repository, i.e. the files in `phoebus-doc/source`, starting with `index.rst`, form the basis of the documentation tree.provide the top-level documentation.
+   The files in this repository, i.e. the files in `phoebus-doc/source`, starting with `index.rst`, form the basis of the documentation tree, meant to provide the top-level documentation.

    For details on the `*.rst` file format, refer to the ReStructured Text reference, see http://www.sphinx-doc.org/en/stable/rest.html